-About Diversity & Equity at MCC
+About Diversity, Equity and Inclusion at MCC

 MCC is an academic community made up of individuals who reflect differences in sex, gender, nationality, culture, ethnicity, religion, color, race, skill, physical ability, country of origin, veteran status, migration status, and sexual orientation.
 For more than 50 years, the College has evolved to meet the ever-changing needs of our students and our community.
 We are proud of our efforts thus far and are deeply committed to continuing to grow as a community that becomes more inclusive moving forward.